Webalizer

-The Webalizer is web log analysis software, which generates web pages of analysis, from access and usage logs.
+Webalizer is web log analysis software, which generates web pages of analysis, from access and usage logs.
 It is one of the most commonly used web server administration tools.
 It was initiated by Bradford L. Barrett in 1997.
 Statistics commonly reported by Webalizer include hits, visits, referrers, the visitors' countries, and the amount of data downloaded.
 These statistics can be viewed graphically and presented by different time frames, such as by day, hour, or month.

 Overview

 Website traffic analysis is produced by grouping and aggregating various data items captured by the web server in the form of log files while the website visitor is browsing the website.

 The Webalizer analyzes web server log files, extracting such items as client's IP addresses, URL paths, processing times, user agents, referrers, etc. and grouping them in order to produce HTML reports.

 Web servers log HTTP traffic using different file formats.
 Common file formats are Common Log Format (CLF), the Apache Custom Log Format, and Extended Log File Format.
 An example of a CLF log line is shown below.